 Egyptian Museum

-The Egyptian Museum is the oldest archaeological museum in Egypt and the Middle East area.
-It exhibits an extensive collection passing from the Predynastic Period to the Greco-Roman period.
+The Egyptian Museum is the oldest archaeological museum in Egypt and the Middle East.
+It exhibits an extensive collection from the Predynastic Period to the Greco-Roman period.
 In addition, this repository houses the most comprehensive collection of Pharaonic antiquities in the world.
 Historically, this fantastic collection traces 5,000 years of Egyptian history.

 Kharga Museum

 Kharga Museum, New Valley Museum, is a two-storey museum designed to resemble the Necropolis architecture of Al Bagawat nearby.
-The museum displays the items that have been found in Kharga and Dakhla oases.
+The museum displays the items found in Kharga and Dakhla oases.
 There are a variety of objects like jewellery, tools and textiles.
 It also has artefacts from various eras, like the Ottoman Era.
 The building is cavernous and is built from local bricks.
-Items are on the ground floor and first floor that cover artefacts documenting the course of human civilisation that existed in Egyptian deserts.
+Items on the ground floor and first-floor cover artefacts documenting the course of human civilisation in Egyptian deserts.

 Nubian Museum